p42ai/js-assistant/README.md

   </p>
 </div>

-# Your helper for writing modern, clean and concise code
+# Your helper for refactoring and writing clean code

-The P42 JavaScript Assistant adds **[71 automated refactorings and code actions](https://p42.ai/documentation/code-action)** for **JavaScript**, **TypeScript**, **React**, and **Vue** to Visual Studio Code.
+The P42 JavaScript Assistant adds **[73 automated refactorings and actions](https://p42.ai/documentation/code-action)** for **JavaScript**, **TypeScript**, **React**, and **Vue** to Visual Studio Code.
+It analyzes the impact of the refactorings on the program behavior and often shows **[refactoring safety evaluations](https://p42.ai/documentation/p42-for-vscode/safety-analysis)**.
+The safety evaluation helps you prevent accidentally breaking your code.

-The available actions depend on the cursor position, the selected text (if any), the source code, the language type, and any available type information.
-You can find them in the **quick fix and refactoring context menus**.
-[Learn more…](https://p42.ai//documentation/p42-for-vscode/editor-integration)
+You can find the actions in the **quick fix** and **refactoring context menus**.
+They depend on  the cursor position, the selected text (if any), the source code, the language type, and any available type information.

-**Underlines with three dots** indicate [suggested refactorings](https://p42.ai///documentation/p42-for-vscode/editor-integration#refactoring-suggestions) that you can perform.
-The dedicated [refactoring suggestion sidebar](https://p42.ai//documentation/p42-for-vscode/suggestion-sidebar) shows such beneficial refactorings for your whole file.
+**Underlining with three dots** suggests beneficial [refactorings](https://p42.ai///documentation/p42-for-vscode/editor-integration#refactoring-suggestions) that you can perform.
+The [**P42 sidebar**](https://p42.ai//documentation/p42-for-vscode/suggestion-sidebar) shows you suggested refactorings for your whole file.

-To help you refactor with confidence, P42 evaluates the impact on the logical program behavior and often shows **[refactoring safety information](https://p42.ai/documentation/p42-for-vscode/safety-analysis)** in the context menu entry.

 ![P42 JavaScript Assistant Example](https://p42.ai/image/vscode/vscode-example-1.gif)